Snaptube

 Snaptube is a free Android app that downloads video, audio and also works as a social media aggregator.
-It provides video resolutions in a range of 144p, 720p, 1080p HD, 2K HD, 4K HD and audio formats inn MP3 and M4A.
+It provides video resolutions in a range of 144p, 720p, 1080p HD, 2K HD, 4K HD and audio formats in MP3 and M4A.
 With Snaptube, users can look for content on all their platforms (Facebook, Instagram, TikTok and all others) without using numerous apps.
-As of June 2020, the application is used by over 100 million users.
+As of June 2025, the application is used by over 500 million users.

+In addition to its core downloading features, Snaptube has introduced built-in tools aimed at improving user experience and functionality.
+One such feature is its smart video recommendation system, which suggests trending videos based on user interests and watch history, similar to how platforms like YouTube or TikTok tailor content.
+Snaptube also includes a built-in file manager, allowing users to organize downloaded content efficiently without needing a separate app.
+It offers an option to convert videos directly into audio format during download.

+Snaptube has also focused on enhancing user privacy and customization in recent updates.
+The app now includes a private mode, allowing users to download and store videos in a password-protected folder, adding an extra layer of security for sensitive content.
+Additionally, it provides additional download functions such as batch downloading, download scheduling, and format selection based on user preferences.

 In 2019, Upstream warned that users are served invisible ads without their knowledge that run silently on the device, allowing the app maker to generate ad revenue at the expense of churning up a user's mobile data and battery power.
 According to Upstream, their Secure-D platform detected and blocked "more than 70 million suspicious mobile transaction requests" from SnapTube installs on 4.4 million devices.